hakasapl/uma-535-635-project/README.md

 ## System Blocks

 ## Requirements (HW/SW)
+* Raspberry PI connected to two ParosScientific barometers

 ## Team Member Responsibilities
+* Hakan:
+* Tristan:

 ## Timeline
+* Initially, we plan to write basic scripts as a proof-of-concept to verify that we can use barometers to synchronize time without an external source.

 ## References
 * Automated Synchronization of Driving Data Using Vibration and Steering Events